Client Services Copywriting and Editing Design Marketing and Communications Media Strategic Communications

 Penn State Job Catalog

-Strategic Communications Manager - Web Strategy and Development – Principal Manager (PSU2538)
+Strategic Communications Manager - Web Strategy – Principal Manager (PSU2538)

 Job Summary and Representative Duties

-- Lead the development and ongoing management of a unified digital ecosystem across the University
+- Lead the development and management of a unified digital ecosystem that supports the University brand and delivers consistent, high-quality user experiences across websites and platforms

-- Provide strategic counsel and digital leadership to senior University stakeholders
+- Provide strategic counsel and digital leadership to stakeholders and represent the web strategy function in cross-unit initiatives and committees

-- Drive adoption and integration of performance analytics tools to support data-driven decision-making
+- Drive the adoption and use of analytics and performance measurement tools to support data-driven decision-making

 Level Matrix